Some Pacific Island Nations Are Turning To China. Climate Change Is A Factor

 "Very clear" reasons

-Less than a week after the Solomon Islands' diplomatic shakeup, Kiribati — a smattering of low-lying atolls in the central Pacific with a population of just over 116,000 — announced it would also cut ties with Taiwan and establish relations with Beijing.
+Less than a week after the Solomon Islands' diplomatic shakeup, Kiribati — a smattering of low-lying atolls in the central Pacific with a population of just more than 116,000 — announced it would also cut ties with Taiwan and establish relations with Beijing.

 "The reason was very clear," Kiribati President Taneti Mamau told reporters in New York during the United Nations General Assembly.
 China, "as a big power with much more resources" than Taiwan, he said, would be a better partner in tackling both domestic and global issues, including climate change.